material-components/material-components-android/docs/theming/Motion.md

 ### Using the fade pattern

-`MaterialFade` is a `TransitionSet` composed of smaller, “atomic”, transitions.
-By default, these atomic transitions extend `Visibility`, a `Transition` which triggers when the target View's visibility is changed or when the View is added or removed.
+`MaterialFade` is a `Visibility` transition.
+A `Visibility` transition is triggered when the target `View`'s visibility is changed or when the `View` is added or removed.
 This means `MaterialFade` requires a View to be changing in visibility or to be added or removed to trigger its animation.

 ### Fade examples